HausDAO/dao-app-starter-vite/README.md

 # DAOhaus: V3 Vite Starter

-Starter for a DAO app scoped to a single DAO.
+React Vite Starter for a DAO app scoped to a single DAO.

 ## Development